cromosom/mv-police-message-scraper/README.md

-Python scraper to pull police messages from Landespolizei Mecklenburg-Vorpommern in Germany.
-And push it into an meteor-App for realtime notification about new incidents, storing and searching police messages.
+Python scraper to pull police messages from Landespolizei Mecklenburg-Vorpommern in Germany and to push it into an meteor-app for realtime notification about new incidents, storing and searching police messages.